Force over Distance: The Prepared Mind

 It annoys him.

-If Rush dies in a preventable way Eli will be so incandescently angry that his whole personality will probably transform.
+If Rush dies in a preventable way Eli will be so incandescently angry his whole personality will probably transform.

 Maybe something like that had happened to Rush, somewhere along the line?